Fūsetsu Nagare Tabi / Saburō Kitajima

 The lyrics vividly depict the immense hardships and struggles that Takahashi endured, beautifully capturing the harshness of Hokkaido’s natural landscape and incorporating place names from the region.

-(The beginning of the lyrics)
+(The Part of the beginning of the lyrics)

 破れ単衣(ひとえ)に 三味線だけば